 Next you’ll need to set how the patient is going to be billed.

 To bill the full amount of an appointment and charge nothing to the patient, leave both the “user fee” and the “pay remaining” blank:

 To bill a set user fee to a patient (say, $30 for an MVA patient), it would look like this:

-Commonly though, a patient pay’s the balance uncovered by their insurance (For example, if ICBC pays $24.15 of a $100 appointment, the patient would need to pay the remaining $75.85.)
+Commonly though, a patient pays the balance not covered by their insurance (For example, if ICBC pays $24.15 of a $100 appointment, the patient would need to pay the remaining $75.85.)
 To do that, here’s what it would look like:

 You don’t need to worry about setting an exact amount here.
-The amount billed to the patient is based on the coverage set on the claim you’ll create following this guide: Creating a Patient Claim
+The amount billed to the patient is based on the coverage set on the policy you’ll create following this guide: Creating a Patient Policy.

 If you have any questions along the way, please email us at [email protected] to discuss your options.